zorael/kameloso/README.md

 You will need a compiler based on D version **2.086** or later (May 2019).
 For **ldc** you require a minimum of version **1.18**, while for **gdc** you broadly need release series **12**.

+Some older compilers exhibit bugs that may cause compilation to fail.
+If you run into errors when building, try updating to a newer compiler version.

 If your repositories (or other software sources) don't have compilers recent enough, you can use the official [`install.sh`](https://dlang.org/install.html) installation script to download current ones, or any version of choice. (**gdc** is not available via this script.)

 The package manager [**dub**](https://code.dlang.org) is used to facilitate compilation and dependency management.
 On Windows it is included in the compiler archive, while on Linux it may need to be installed separately.
 Refer to your repositories.